mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 ## Recovering from a hot shard
 Recovery is a multi-step process -
 * Break down `$hotshard_events` by `mp_original_distinct_id` and `mp_original_event_name` to spot what’s causing the issue.
-* Use the above to locate the code that is causing the issue and update it to stop the ongoing issue.
+* Use the above to locate the code that is the root cause and update it to stop the ongoing issue.
 * This should fix it going forward.
 To fix historical data, the recommendation is to export, transform, and re-import the data.